Gardening Techniques: Which One is Right for You?

 Organic Gardening

 When you choose to do organic gardening, you are choosing to garden without any fertilizers or pesticides.
-In 2021, more people are choosing an organic approach and that is okay!
-Instead of using chemicals that are made by man, someone may choose to use a more natural form of weed and bug treatments.
+Nowadays, more people are choosing an organic approach, which is okay!
+Instead of using chemicals made by man, someone may choose to use a more natural form of weed and bug treatments.
+A key for any organic garden is to do some soil preparation.
+There is lots of information on the internet to see how best to get started, so check it out.

 Straw Bale

 Are you someone that doesn’t like to get your hands dirty?
-With this gardening technique you won’t be required to do any tilling in the dirt.
+With this gardening technique, you won’t be required to till in the dirt.
 Instead, you will plant your crop seeds or starters directly into straw bales.

-Keep in mind that when using this method there is a conditioning period where you will have to wait before you start planting.
-But once your straw bales are ready to go, you’ll notice that you won’t have to water or fertilize as often.
-Here’s how to condition your bales and more on starting a straw bale garden.
+Remember that when using this method, there is a conditioning period where you will have to wait before planting.
+But once your straw bales are ready, you’ll notice that you won’t have to water or fertilize as often.
+Here’s how to condition your bales and start a straw bale garden.

 Biodynamic Gardening